mrlacey/RapidXamlDev/support.md

 - It only takes a few seconds to [**rate these tools**](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.RapidXamlToolkit&ssr=false#review-details). -Ratings show other potential users that you have found value from using these tools._
 - If you have a little more time, please [**leave a review**](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.RapidXamlToolkit&ssr=false#review-details). _Reviews help others understand how these tools might help them.
 They're also a great encouragement to keep developing the tools._
 - **Tell people** about the tools and how you're using them.
-It could be a tweet, a blog post, a talk, or anything.
+It could be a tweet, a blog post, a talk, a podcast, or anything.
 Even just a chat with a co-worker.
 - **Suggest new features and functionality**.
 [Create an issue](https://github.com/mrlacey/Rapid-XAML-Toolkit/issues/new/choose) with details of what you want, need, or would like to see.
 - **Contribute** to the code, docs, or anything else.
 Start by commenting on, or raising an [issue](https://github.com/mrlacey/Rapid-XAML-Toolkit/issues) with details of how you'd like to get involved.